henrahmagix/sass-loader-newline-bug-example/README.md

 You might need to `npm rebuild node-sass`.

+__Note:__ since each extension (copied and source) is loaded twice, the rule selectors become the same.
+However, each block of CSS output is distinct, and there are CSS comments separating them for clarity.

 ### Correct results
 These parts of the CSS file will load correctly in the browser.